 Teaching children to blend the sounds of letters together helps them decode unfamiliar or unknown words by sounding them out.

-At Wylam First School we follow Letters and Sounds Guidance and use Read Write Inc to deliver phonics across EYFS and KS1 with Read Write Inc intervention in Y3.
+At Wylam First School we follow Letters and Sounds Guidance and use Read Write Inc to deliver phonics across EYFS and KS1 and KS2 with further RWI intervention in Y3 and Y4.

-In nursery we use the actions and rhymes linking this with Read Write Inc. Ditties.
-We then introduce the sounds in the Spring and Summer terms and use Letters and sounds to support this.
+In nursery we use Jolly Phonics for the actions and rhymes linking this with Read Write Inc. Ditties.
+We then introduce the sounds in the Spring and Summer terms and use RWI and Letters and Sounds to support this.